Innovation Coach

 • Relocation assistance provided

-Alpha leverages AI-driven 1:1 instruction, enabling students to complete core academics in roughly two hours daily.
-The remaining time is dedicated to life skills, passion projects, and meaningful personal development.
-At Alpha's most rigorous campuses, students require more than oversight.
-They need a credible mentor whose own track record establishes the benchmark: someone capable of assessing group dynamics, establishing expectations, and guiding students through resistance, distraction, and uncertainty.
+Alpha leverages AI-driven individualized instruction, enabling students to complete core academic work in roughly two hours daily.
+The remainder of their time is dedicated to developing life competencies, pursuing personal interests, and fostering genuine development.
+At Alpha's most demanding campuses, students require more than oversight.
+They need a credible mentor whose personal track record demonstrates what excellence looks like: someone capable of assessing group dynamics, establishing behavioral norms, and guiding students through obstacles like resistance, distraction, and uncertainty.

-The trajectory here emphasizes depth over hierarchy.
+This trajectory emphasizes mastery, not advancement into management.
 You begin by internalizing Alpha's methodology and earning student trust.
-Within months, you become the figure they rely on to push beyond perceived limits.
-The payoff is not a title.
-It is witnessing a student who avoided eye contact in September deliver a confident presentation to adults in May.
+Within several months, you become the adult students rely on to push them beyond self-imposed limitations.
+The payoff is not a title change.
+It's witnessing a student who struggled with basic social interaction in September deliver a poised presentation to a room of adults by May.

 What you will be doing

-• Leading structured life-skills workshops designed for mastery rather than engagement, drawing on authentic examples from your own high-achievement background
+• Facilitating structured life-skills workshops designed for competency attainment, drawing on credible narratives from your own high-achievement background, and evaluating mastery via Alpha's Test2Pass framework

-• Cultivating trusted mentorship with students and their families by maintaining high expectations, consistency, and documented motivation strategies
+• Cultivating trusted mentorship relationships with students and their families by maintaining high standards, demonstrating consistency, and implementing documented motivation strategies

 What you will NOT be doing

-• Supervising other personnel or advancing through administrative ranks.
-This role centers on direct student outcomes, not organizational management.
+• Supervising other personnel or pursuing advancement through administrative channels (this role prioritizes direct student influence over organizational hierarchy)

-• Attending traditional faculty meetings or dealing with institutional red tape.
-Your schedule remains concentrated on student interaction.
+• Attending traditional faculty meetings or navigating institutional bureaucracy (your schedule remains student-centered)

-• Compromising standards to achieve targets.
-When a student reaches 99%, your task is to identify what prevented 100%.
+• Compromising standards to satisfy performance indicators (if a student achieves 99%, your role is determining what prevented them from reaching 100%)

 Key responsibilities

-Deliver outstanding student motivation, development, and life-skill competency at Alpha's most demanding campuses.
+Deliver exceptional outcomes in student motivation, personal development, and life-skill competency at Alpha's most rigorous campuses.

 Candidate requirements